deepik27/simple-toolchain-20210602121701501/README.md

 ## Prerequisites
 To deploy and use the Fleet Management Starter Application, you need the following prerequisites.
 - An instance of IBM IoT Connected Vehicle Insights that is deployed and running on IBM SaaS.
 - An application Admin user is created.
-For more information about how to create an application Admin user, see IBM Knowledge Center.
+For more information about how to create an application Admin user, see the topic [Creating an application admin user](https://www.ibm.com/support/knowledgecenter/SSNQ4V_bas/iot-automotive/managing/assets/maximo_create_app_admin_user.html) in the IBM Knowledge Center.
 - You must have an IBM Cloud account.
 To sign up and get your account, go to https://www.ibm.com/cloud/